-4. Possession or use of controlled substance(s) as prohibited under the NYU Policies on Substance Abuse and Alcoholic Beverages
+4. Possession or use of controlled substance(s) as prohibited under the NYU Policies on Substance Abuse and Alcoholic Beverages.

 5. Distribution of controlled substance(s) as prohibited under the NYU Policies on Substance Abuse and Alcoholic Beverages.

-1. Engaging in behaviors that, by virtue of their intensity and/or repetitiveness, compromise the health, safety or well-being of an individual student or the general University community, or that disrupt the effective continuation of the academic/educational process for individual students or for the general University community.
+1. Engaging in or threatening to engage in behavior(s) that, by virtue of their intensity, repetitiveness, or otherwise, endanger or compromise the health, safety or well-being of oneself, another person, or the general University community, or that disrupt the effective continuation of the academic/educational process for individual students or for the general University community.

 2. Abusive behavior toward a University employee or agent acting in performance of their duties.